LNshuti/iga/README.md

 ## IGA

-IGA is a robust, reusable iOS template focused on building a simple, yet powerful AI-powered iOS app.
+IGA is a typescript AI-powered iOS app powered by Groq.
 It is designed with UX best practices in mind and serves as an excellent starting point for developing full-stack applications.

 ### Features